fi sv en

 The Government Programme directs the implementation of economic policy.
 The Government’s objective is to improve the standard of living of Finns, turn the Finnish economy on to a sustainable growth path and reverse the trend of indebtedness, which jeopardises wellbeing.
 The priorities of the Government’s economic policy are economic stability, employment, economic growth and safeguarding welfare services.
 The Government is committed to balancing general government finances in order to ensure the wellbeing of the people and the sustainable development of the economy.

-Halting the trend of indebtedness requires strengthening general government finances by a total of EUR 9 billion over the course of two parliamentary terms.
-The Government aims to strengthen general government finances by EUR 6 billion during this parliamentary term.
+When preparing the Government Programme, it was estimated that halting the trend of indebtedness requires strengthening general government finances by a total of EUR 9 billion over the course of two parliamentary terms.
+According to the Government Programme, the Government aims to strengthen general government finances by EUR 6 billion during this parliamentary term.
 A longer-term goal is to balance general government finances and set the debt ratio on a downward path towards the level of the other Nordic countries.

 Contact information